trey-rosius/cdk_group_chat/content/app_stacks_and_endopoints/create_user_account_endpoint.md

 Notice that we maintain uniqueness by adding a conditional expression `"ConditionExpression:attribute_not_exists(PK)"`,in each of the `put` requests in the transactWrite function.

-Also, we are using a transactWrite because of it's atomic feature.
+Also, we are using a transactWrite because of its atomic feature.
 Either all the requests succeed, or all fail.

-Incase of a failure, we catch the exception and return a user friendly message back through the graphql api.
+In case of a failure, we catch the exception and return a user-friendly message back through the graphql api.